 You will receive 5 Boiled Prawns for picking this starting item.
 When consumed, Boiled Prawns boost physical damage negation by 15% for 60 seconds.
 If your physical damage negation is at 34% or above, it will only boost by 10% instead.
 Boiled Prawns are decent items to use during tough boss battles, or surrounded by many enemies.
 It’s not a great Keepsake however, as there are other options that will help you even more.
 You can also boost damage negation by equipping certain Ashes of War, or using spells and incantations.

 The Shabiri’s Woe Keepsake attracts the attention and aggression of all enemies.
-This sounds like a terrible starting item, and it is--unless you plan on using your character to help others in co-op.
+This sounds like a terrible starting item, and it is–unless you plan on using your character to help others in co-op.
 As bosses and other enemies will be distracted by you, your co-op partner will have an easier time landing hits while you take their aggression.
 You should only use this Keepsake if you plan on using a tank build, like a Vagabond or Warrior, to make sure you don’t die and leave your partner to deal with the enemies.
+If you do manage to stay alive with the increased aggression, this can be great for a co-op boss fight.

 Which is the best Keepsake in Elden Ring?